 How to Revive an Olive Tree with Yellow or Brown Leaves

 - Only water your olive tree if it is an immature plant or in times of severe drought to avoid promoting the conditions that cause yellowing leaves.
-Established olive trees often do not need watering, particularly in the are planted in garden soil and additional watering is likely to be the reason for the olive tree’s leaves turning yellow.
+Established olive trees often do not need watering, particularly if they are planted in garden soil and additional watering is likely to be the reason for the olive tree’s leaves turning yellow.
 Potted olive trees can require a good soak, in the Summer if there is particularly low rainfall.

 - Place the olive pot on bricks or chocs to ensure good drainage.
-Elevating and olive tree’s pot off the ground ensures that excess water can drain effectively from the bottom of the pot.
+Elevating an olive tree’s pot off the ground ensures that excess water can drain effectively from the bottom of the pot.
 If the pot is directly on a patio slab, sometimes it can pool underneath the pot and create unfavorably damp conditions in the soil around the roots.

 - I personally recommend planting olive trees in unglazed clay or terracotta pots to avoid the leaves turning yellow.
-Clay and terracotta pots are porous (as opposed to plastic which is impermeable) which allows the potting soil to dry out more evenly, which is particularly advantageous if you live in a cooler climate which higher levels of rainfall.
+Clay and terracotta pots are porous (as opposed to plastic which is impermeable) which allows the potting soil to dry out more evenly, which is particularly advantageous if you live in a cooler climate with higher levels of rainfall.